ShrikanthD02/-IPL-SQL-Project./README.md

-# -IPL-SQL-Project.
-"This repository contains an IPL SQL dataset covering matches from 2008 to 2024.
-The dataset is structured for SQL analysis, including teams, players, match details, and statistics."
 # IPL SQL Project 🏏

 This repository contains an **IPL SQL dataset** covering matches from **2008 to 2024**.
 The dataset includes detailed records of teams, players, match outcomes, and various statistics, making it useful for SQL queries and analysis.